MithilaReddy/Health-Care-Diabetes--ML/README.md

 # Health-Care-Diabetes--ML

-To make better predictions on how likely a carrying woman is to suffer the onset of diabetes be considering he previous medical data using Machine learning.
+To make better predictions on how likely a carrying woman is to suffer the onset of diabetes by considering the previous medical data using Machine learning.